 2. Pirated rips of the game with incorrectly patched binaries

 The original Dreamcast version of SA1 came on a GD-ROM disc, which could hold up to 1GB of data.
 Pirates have exploited the Dreamcast’s ability to read ordinary CD-ROM discs and made “selfboot” packages that can be burned to ordinary CD-Rs and played on the Dreamcast.
 Such packages also removed regional limitations so you could play the game from any region on any Dreamcast console.
-Preparing a selfboot package involves hacking the original binary files to allow the game to boot from a CD-R. Many older scene rips of Sonic Adventure have a patched 1st_read.bin that causes the infamous sewer glitch.
+Preparing a selfboot package involves hacking the original binary files to allow the game to boot from a CD-R. Many older scene rips of Sonic Adventure have hacked binaries that cause the infamous sewer glitch.

 Because the issue is caused by two completely different factors, it is reproducible on emulators and on a real Dreamcast, which made a lot of people assume it’s an issue with the original game.
 To avoid the issue, make sure to do the following: